Let's face it.

-Two different aperture, shutter speed and ISO combinations can give you the same exposure, but can produce different effects in the photo.
-Therefore, you’ll take two different photos.
+Two different aperture, shutter speed and ISO combinations can give you the same lightness, but can produce different effects in the photo.
+Therefore, you'll take two different photos.

-Let's see some practical situations in which you first find out the aperture, shutter speed and ISO combination that gives you a correct exposure.
+Let's see some practical situations in which you first find out the aperture, shutter speed and ISO combination that gives you the required lightness.
 Then you change their settings depending on the photo you are looking for.

-I’ll use the manual exposure mode in all the examples to have a complete control over the exposure.
+I'll use the manual exposure mode (section 13) in all the examples to have complete control over the exposure.

 I'll also use the PhotoPills exposure calculator so I don't have to do the calculations of the reciprocity law in my head.

 If you want to take a single long exposure Star Trails image (one unique photo), you'll have to use slow shutter speeds (10min or more) to get longer and aesthetic trails.